temporalio/documentation/docs/tctl/admin/db/scan.md

   - db
 ---

-The `tctl admin db scan` command scans concrete executions in a given database, and detects corrupted executions.
+The `tctl admin db scan` command scans concrete Workflow Executions in a given database, and detects corrupted ones.

 ### Modifiers